 Correcting the Uneven Subfloor

-Most experts would agree that the maximum tolerance on a subfloor is 3/16” over a ten-foot span.
-Any dips and mounds that surpass that amount need to be corrected
+Most experts agree that the maximum tolerance for a subfloor is 3/16” over a ten-foot span.
+Any dips or mounds exceeding this measurement need to be addressed before installation.

-The method of correction depends on the type of subfloor in your home.
-Concrete subfloors are corrected by screening.
-This process involves filling in lower spots with fresh concrete and leveling that off to create a smooth, flat area.
-Wood subfloors, on the other hand, can be sanded down to ensure a flat surface ideal for the installation of floating wood floors.
+How you correct the subfloor depends on its material.
+For concrete subfloors, the correction process involves screening—filling in lower spots with fresh concrete and leveling it off to create a smooth, flat surface.
+For wood subfloors, sanding down the uneven areas will ensure a flat surface, ideal for laying floating wood floors.